 Perhaps the greatest challenge for retailers looking to buy a point of sale hardware bundle is calculating an accurate estimate of each POS option’s up-front and ongoing costs.
-Tech.co provides a POS cost checklist intended to help businesses determine the overall expense of different POS approaches.
+The POS checklist below is intended to help businesses determine the overall expense of different POS approaches.

 - How many registers or locations do you need to support?
 Most POS software plans charge based on the number of locations the store uses, while many POS hardware bundles will offer equipment at a steep discount in exchange for a long-term commitment.

 - What POS features does your business require?
 While more features generally translate into higher prices, few retailers will be satisfied with basic sales and inventory tracking.
 Most businesses need the ability to track employees, offer customers loyalty programs and other rewards, and generate reports that provide insight into their operations.
 In addition, some industries require special features, such as kitchen prep and menu creation for restaurants.